 With the digitalization and increased use of many critical services through our mobile devices, the use of quantum-enhanced security in our phones has proven to be a solution to count on.
 Simple and affordable to embed, easy to leverage, ultra-secure: QRNG creates opportunities and changes the game for phone manufacturers, telecom operators, app developers and end-users.

-Increased mobile phone security through quantum technology: Today’s digital activities – from mobile banking and online purchases to messages over social media and work emails – have turned mobile phones into a goldmine of financial, health, business and personal information, raising the need for security to the edge.
+Increased mobile phone security through quantum technology.
+Today’s digital activities – from mobile banking and online purchases to messages over social media and work emails – have turned mobile phones into a goldmine of financial, health, business and personal information, raising the need for security to the edge.

-Banking applications and many others require the collection and transmission of a large amount of sensitive information including digital identification and use phone security algorithms to generate keys to encrypt client’s data securely.
+Applications require the collection and transmission of a large amount of sensitive information including digital identification and use phone security algorithms to generate keys to encrypt client’s data securely.

 Generating strong keys from a reliable entropy source is the cornerstone of any security system.

 ID Quantique was the first company to develop a quantum random number generator (QRNG) in 2001 and it remains the market leader in terms of reliability and certifications, with its Quantis QRNG product family.
-The operation of Quantis is continuously monitored and if a failure is detected the random bit stream is immediately disabled.
+IDQ’s QRNGs offer high quality entropy for use in highly secure crypto operations and solutions requiring proven and certified randomness.